-1. The customs authorities or, where appropriate, authorized economic operators shall take the measures necessary to identify the goods where identification is required in order to ensure compliance with the conditions governing the customs procedure for which those goods have been declared.
+1. The customs authorities or, where appropriate, economic operators, authorized to do so by the customs authorities, shall take the measures necessary to identify the goods where identification is required in order to ensure compliance with the conditions governing the customs procedure for which those goods have been declared.

-Those identification measures shall have the same conclusive force throughout the customs territory of the Community.
+Those identification measures shall have the same legal effect throughout the customs territory of the Community.